nikkh/popup-mini-hack/hints/devops-challenge4-hints.md

-# Automatically create a work item whent the build fails
+# Automatically create a work item when the build fails
 ## Hints
 - This setting is associated with your Azure DevOps project
 - More specifically, its an option on the build pipeline